-Or click here to purchase: $3.00 World Facts Packet
+Or click here to purchase in our stor $6.99 World Facts Packet

 US Landmarks and Symbols Cards: When the kids were little, we often used Montessori 3-Part cards.
 Click on the card to take you to that post and the cards I made:

 See you again soon here or over at our Homeschool Den Facebook Page!
 Don’t forget to Subscribe to our Homeschool Den Newsletter.
 You might also want to check out some of our resources pages above (such as our Science, Language Arts, or History Units Resource Pages) which have links to dozens of posts.
 You might want to join our free Homeschool Den Chat Facebook group.
 Don’t forget to check out Our Store as well.